AdaptRetail/animation-framework/README.md

 <a name="timeline"></a>
 ### Timeline

-Timline is the core class of this package.
+Timeline is the core class of this package.
 At this point every other class uses Timeline.
 The Timeline class is extending from [GSAP/TimelineMax](https://greensock.com/timelinemax).

-Most of the time you will only use the timelineclass as the main timeline for all other classes that inherits from the timeline class.
-Often you will find yourself using the timeline through eather a [Scene](#scene) or [Transition](#Transition).
+Most of the time you will only use the Timeline class as the main timeline for all other classes that inherits from the timeline class.
+Often you will find yourself using the timeline through either a [Scene](#scene) or [Transition](#Transition).

 ```js
 /**